Cato T. Laurencin, MD, PhD, Travel Fellowship

 Dr. Laurencin is the Founding Director of the Institute for Regenerative Engineering, and the Founding Director of the Raymond and Beverly Sackler Center for Biomedical, Biological, Physical, and Engineering Sciences at the University of Connecticut.
 The Albert and Wilda Van Dusen Distinguished Endowed Professor of Orthopaedic Surgery, and Professor of Chemical Engineering, Materials Science and Engineering, and Biomedical Engineering, he is the 8th designated University Professor in UCONN’s History.
 An elected member of the National Academy of Medicine and the National Academy of Engineering, he is the recipient of the N.I.H.
 Director’s Pioneer Award.
 In the Society For Biomaterials, Dr. Laurencin has served as a meeting Opening Keynote Speaker, Chair of the Special Interest Group Committee, and has received both the Clemson Award for Contributions to the Literature, and the Technology Innovation and Development Award from the Society.
 He is an International Fellow in Biomaterials Science and Engineering.

-This travel fellowship includes registration, airfare, hotel, transfers, and meals to the SFB Annual Meeting and Exposition held annually.
-Each awardee will also be given a complimentary membership in the Society For Biomaterials and assigned a graduate student mentor to guide them through the Annual Meeting, and help them pursue their advanced degree and career goals.
+This travel fellowship includes registration, airfare, hotel, transfers, and meals to the SFB Annual Meeting and Exposition held annually or the World Biomaterials Congress.
+Each awardee will also be given a complimentary membership in the Society For Biomaterials and assigned a graduate student mentor to guide them through the meeting and help them pursue their advanced degree and career goals.

-To apply for this travel fellowship for the 2021 Annual Meeting & Exposition in Chicago, Illinois (April 21-24, 2021), please submit the application form to firstname.lastname@example.org.
-The deadline for applications is December 4, 2020.
+To apply for this travel fellowship for the 2024 World Biomaterials Congress in Daegu, South Korea (May 26 - 31, 2024), please submit the application form to email@example.com.
+The deadline for applications is December 1, 2023.